masak/alma/ROADMAP.md

 ## Pre-v1.0.0

-Work on 007 will probably always fall into two main tracks:
+Work on 007 falls into two main tracks:

 * Features that help explore macro-like things (ultimately for Perl 6)
 * Features for 007 the language (ultimately for 007)